ThorkildFregi/F1-Stats-Website/README.md

 **Presentation**

 F1 stats website is use to create graphics of pilot best laps (for the moment).
+The actual version is V1

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------